How to Configure APM Sampling¶

 (ddtrace-run python3 service_b.py &> b.log &)

-# Call service A, which triggers a call to service B, thus generating corresponding trace data (this can be executed multiple times).
+# Call service A, prompting it to call service B, thus generating corresponding trace data (you can execute this multiple times to trigger)

 curl http://localhost:54321/a